Nolan1324/cryptopals-solves/sets/2/9/README.md

 ## Solution

-This challenge is fairly straightfoward.
+This challenge is fairly straightforward.
 I implemented a `AddPkcs7Padding` function to add the padding.

 ### Semantics of `AddPkcs7Padding`